matthewntsiful/aws-s3-deployment/README.md

 ## 🔄 Deployment Workflow

+### CI/CD Pipeline with Security Scanning

+A comprehensive CI/CD pipeline has been added to this project that incorporates security scanning before deployment:

 1. Code is pushed to the main branch (README.md and other specified files are ignored via paths-ignore)
 2. GitHub Actions workflow is triggered
+3. Security scanning is performed:
+   - CodeQL analysis for JavaScript vulnerabilities
+   - Dependabot alerts for dependency vulnerabilities
+4. After security checks pass, deployment begins:
-3. Code is checked out
+   - Code is checked out
-4. AWS credentials are configured using GitHub Secrets
+   - AWS credentials are configured using GitHub Secrets
-5. Files are synced to the S3 bucket using the AWS CLI
+   - Files are synced to the S3 bucket using the AWS CLI
-6. Excluded files and directories are not uploaded to S3
+5. Excluded files and directories are not uploaded to S3
-7. Website is immediately available via the S3 website endpoint URL
+6. Website is immediately available via the S3 website endpoint URL

+The workflow file `.github/workflows/s3_sast-scan.yml` implements this complete CI/CD pipeline with security scanning.

 ## 📋 Prerequisites